AhmedSaeedAS/convert-image-to-base64/README.md

+## About this project
-## React Js project that take image as imput and convert it into base64.
+React Js project that take image as imput and convert it into base64.
-## After uploading the image, you can view the base64 in web console
+After uploading the image, you can view the base64 in web console

 ### `npm start`